Need Help Understanding the Opportunity Zones Eligibility? (Updated)

 - Have a median family income that does not exceed 125 percent of the median family income of at least one contiguous Low-Income Community.

 - We have received questions on this regarding whether a tract has to meet the 125 percent threshold for all contiguous Low-Income Communities.
 Our understanding of the guidance provided by the IRS on February 8, 2018 is that it need only satisfy this requirement for at least one contiguous Low-Income Community.

 The criteria for inclusion here are much simpler, as seen in this decision tree diagram.

 In addition, as of the CDFI Fund's February 27 update, it is our understanding that tracts must only touch at a single point to be considered contiguous – in formal terms (for those of creating their own models in GIS) this constitutes a “queen’s case” contiguity as opposed to merely a “rook’s case” contiguity.

 As an example of how these rules overlap, consider a state with 201 Low Income Communities.

-This state would be able to designate up to 201 * 25% (rounded up) = 51 tracts as Opportunity Zones.
+This state would be able to designate up to 51 tracts (25%, rounded up) as Opportunity Zones.

-Of those 51 designations, 5% (rounded up) or three tracts could be designated on the basis of contiguity with one of the other designated Low-Income Communities.
+Of those 51 designations, up to three tracts (5%, rounded up) could be designated on the basis of contiguity with ad Low-Income Communities.
 The other 48 would need to be Low-Income Communities.